pablomon/pablomon.github.io/_projects/Voyage.markdown

 Fast paced asteroids game.
 Easy to play but totally unforgiving.

-Fy first complete game.
+My first complete game.
 It got me acquainted with Unity and the app stores.

-Touch the left half of the screen to move left, the right half moves it right.
+Move the ship touching the left and right halfs of the screen or A and D on a keyboard.
 Try to complete the goals on each mission to move on to the next one.

 Features:
 - Randomly generated levels.